-A temporary derogation from the rules of origin may be granted for LDCs, when so justified due to the reasons such as development of existing industries or creation of new industries.
+A temporary derogation from the rules of origin may be granted for LDCs when so justified due to the reasons such as the development of existing industries or the creation of new industries.
 For this purpose, the LDC concerned shall submit to the Swiss Government a request for derogation together with the fullest possible information justifying the request.

 The importers’ claim for GSP treatment has to be supported by documentary evidence of origin.
 Products originating in a beneficiary country shall benefit from the GSP benefits on submission of: